thimc/vproc/README.md

 Page Up / Down to scroll 10 lines

+Home / End to scroll to the top or bottom

 ## Usage
 By giving vproc the **-h flag** it will spit out the following: